-INSIDE: 9 SUPER COOL Fun Things to Do with Kids at Brooklyn Bridge Park Playground Destinations, Activities and Events.
-Updated 2019.
+INSIDE: 9 SUPER COOL Fun Things to Do with Kids at Brooklyn Bridge Park Playground, including Activities and Events.

 Below the Brooklyn Bridge, and the must visit BROOKLYN BRIDGE PEDESTRIAN WALKWAY on the Brooklyn side of the East River, the Brooklyn Bridge Park has TONNES of fun stuff for kids.

 If you are looking for things to do in Brooklyn with kids, pop the BEST Brooklyn Bridge Park Playground Finds on your list.